 Burmese pythons are tan in color with dark blotches along the back and sides.
 The blotches look like puzzle pieces or the markings on a giraffe.
 They have a pyramid-shaped head with a dark, arrowhead-shaped wedge extending toward the nose.

-In Florida, Burmese pythons have been found to prey upon a variety of mammals, birds and even alligators.
+In Florida, Burmese pythons have been found to prey upon a variety of mammals, birds, reptiles even alligators.

 India, lower China, the Malay Peninsula and some islands of the East Indies.